UFA GmbH: Gleichschaltung (1933–1937)

-UFA experienced a new commercial boom in the Nazi era, not least due to the government's protectionist measures, which freed the company from bothersome domestic and foreign competition, sometimes even incorporating their production facilities and staff (see also: National Socialist Film Policy).
+During the Gleichschaltung (Nazification), UFA experienced a new commercial boom, not least due to the government's protectionist measures, which freed the company from bothersome domestic and foreign competition, sometimes even incorporating their production facilities and staff (see also: National Socialist Film Policy).
 On top of that, by occupying almost all of Europe, the Nazi regime also provided UFA with new sales markets, as well as placing distribution outlets in such "neutral" countries as the United States.
 By 1938, after taking over foreign film production facilities in France, Belgium and other countries, one third of the company's sales came from abroad.
 UFA's economic boom made it possible to further expand the so-called "star system," which had already been developed in the silent film era.
 The highest paid UFA stars in the Nazi era were Hans Albers and Zarah Leander.
 Veit Harlan was the highest-earning director.

 In addition, as a result of the nationalist German spirit that already dominated the company, UFA was perfectly suited to serve the goals of National Socialist propaganda in film.
-Hugenberg had been named Reich Minister of Economics immediately following the Nazi takeover of January 30, 1933, and made UFA openly available for Joseph Goebbels' propaganda machine, even though Hugenberg was removed from his post shortly thereafter (June 1933) under pressure from Hitler.
-In an act of anticipatory obedience to the Nazi regime, UFA management fired several Jewish employees on March 29, 1933.
+Hugenberg had been named Reich Minister of Economics immediately following the Nazi takeover of 30 January 1933, and made UFA openly available for Joseph Goebbels' propaganda machine, even though Hugenberg was removed from his post shortly thereafter (June 1933) under pressure from Hitler.
+In an act of anticipatory obedience to the Nazi regime, UFA management fired several Jewish employees on 29 March 1933.
 In the summer of 1933, the Nazi regime created the Film Chamber of the Reich, which adopted regulations officially excluding Jewish filmmakers from all German studios.